-In a suit filed by a governmental entity in which termination of the parent-child relationship or appointment of the entity as conservator of the child is requested, an indigent parent is entitled to representation by counsel until the case is dismissed; all appeals relating to any final order terminating parental rights are exhausted or waived; or the attorney is relieved or replaced.
+In a suit filed by a governmental entity in which termination of the parent-child relationship or appointment of a conservator for the child is requested, an indigent parent is entitled by statute to representation by counsel until the case is dismissed; all appeals relating to any final order terminating parental rights are exhausted or waived; or the attorney is relieved or replaced.
 See Tex.
 Fam.
-Code § 107.016(3).
+Code §§ 107.013(a), 107.016(3).
+In termination cases, this right extends to the filing of a petition for review in the Texas Supreme Court.
+In the interest of P.M., 520 S.W.3d 24 (Tex.
+2016) (per curiam).1